 Explanation: This message is a part of normal OSA/SF initialization.
 The OSA/SF Startup Profile is a data set that is pointed to from the DD card IOAPROF within the OSA/SF Started Procedure (task).
-See Chapter 3, "Setting Up OSA/SF on z/OS," on page 55 for more information about the OSA/SF startup profile.
+See Chapter 3, "Setting Up OSA/SF on OS/390, z/OS, and z/OS.e", on page 37 for more information about the OSA/SF startup profile.